 Eventually, if we want to test how the setting structure of one of our Compound looks like then not only we can see that in the Pin Values (or Properties) view when selecting the module but we can also click on the beige field outside the Compound working area to make its Pin Values visible.

-What can we do if we do not want our exposed parametres to appear as numeric values in the Pin Value view?
-We may want to set a more user friendly variant, a “Slider” for instance that we can adjust by moving the mouse left and right freely.
-For this reason there are a set of Dashboard Modules available to us in the system.
-These modules will make the parameter handling of Compounds more efficient and user friendly.
-Among these Dashboard modules we can now select the “Dash Scalar” one here.
+What can we do if we do not want our exposed parameters to appear as numeric values in the Pin Value view?
+We may want to set a more user-friendly variant, a “Slider” for instance that we can adjust by moving the mouse left and right freely.
+For this reason, there are a set of Dashboard Modules available to us in the system.
+These modules will make the parameter handling of Compounds more efficient and user-friendly.
+Among these Dashboard modules, we can now select the “Dash Scalar” one here.
 This is called Scalar, mainly because in Aximmetry we call the simple numeric parameters or control values “Scalars”.
-This is in the contrary to the Vector value based parameters, that are also often used in the system.
+This is in the contrary to the Vector value-based parameters, which are also often used in the system.
 We shall come back to this in one of the following tutorial videos.

-Two things have happened here, first the content of the box was saved into the file and second it is linked now to the file meaning that if the file is altered from outside, it will then alter the behaviour of our main “Test1” compound, also.
+Two things have happened here, first, the content of the box was saved into the file, and second, it is linked now to the file meaning that if the file is altered from outside, it will then alter the behavior of our main “Test1” compound, also.

 In the case that we want to terminate the linking of the compound with the file then we right-click and select the “Unlink Compound” option.
 We keep everything as it is in the inside of the box but when altering the file it was previously linked to, it will not change its content here in this “Test1” compound.

-In a similar way we can also reverse the “packaging” or the Grouping of the compound with selecting the “Ungroup Compound” option after right-clicking.
+In a similar way, we can also reverse the “packaging” or the Grouping of the compound by selecting the “Ungroup Compound” option after right-clicking.
 We can now see how we get back the original wired module structure.

 This Switch video has a parameter called: Selected.
 This parameter determines which one of the many inputs will go to its output.
 I am now exposing this input to the left side for more convenient access to it.

-Well, I forgot to mention that if we expose a pin in the top level compound, then it will be presented in a separate, so called Dashboard panel.
-This means that whatever other modules I may select, its pins will appear in the Pin Values panel but the Dashboard panel will remain unaffected by these module selections at all times.
-Here in the Dashboard panel all pins exposed in the top level will remain visible.
+Well, I forgot to mention that if we expose a pin in the top-level compound, then it will be presented in a separate, so-called Dashboard panel.
+This means that whatever other modules I may select, their pins will appear in the Pin Values panel but the Dashboard panel will remain unaffected by these module selections at all times.
+Here in the Dashboard panel, all pins exposed in the top-level will remain visible.
 From now on the Dashboard panel can be used to change the selected video.

-At this point it is worth mentioning a useful technique related to changing the type of control button in the Dashboard panel.
+At this point, it is worth mentioning a useful technique related to changing the type of control button in the Dashboard panel.
 We can see that the top “Selected” pin of the “Switch Video Smooth” module is wired out to the left to the Dashboard.
-Now we have a highly inconvenient control associated to it with only distinct numeric values.
+Now we have a highly inconvenient control associated with it with only distinct numeric values.
 We have a solution to this as well.
 Let us open the Insert module panel.
 Search for “Dash Integer”.
 We cannot use the “Dash Scalar” module here because we do not have a continuous numeric value here.
-On the contrary we operate here with distinct, whole numbers: 1, 2, 3, etc… Also we cannot just simply drag this module on the cable since this cable is an integer type - lightgray line - and the input pin of the Dash Integer module is a Scalar type.
-Unfortunately we have to unwire the Selected pin from the left and thereby terminating the Exposure of the “Switch Video Smooth” module.
+On the contrary, we operate here with distinct, whole numbers: 1, 2, 3, etc… Also, we cannot just simply drag this module on the cable since this cable is an integer type - light gray line - and the input pin of the Dash Integer module is a Scalar type.
+Unfortunately, we have to unwire the Selected pin from the left and thereby terminating the Exposure of the “Switch Video Smooth” module.
 We wire the Out of the Dash Integer into the top Selected pin of the Switch module and wire the Dash module to the left edge.
 It gets the name “In” but we rename it to “Switch” here to make things easier.